This chapter contains an overview of the Caché license system; it covers the following topics:

 When IP is not used as the network transport, the IP address is not available for use as a license user ID.
 In these cases, the licensing system uses a variety of other sources as the license user ID.
 Batch processes started by the at

-daemon on UNIX® or from a batch queue on OpenVMS pose another special case.
+daemon on UNIX®/Linux systems pose another special case.
 Such processes do not share a license unit because they are not associated with a user.
 For these processes, the process ID is used as the license identifier.

 When you select explicit login, Caché does not attempt automatic user ID detection.
 The application must explicitly call the $System.License.Login(UserIdentifier)